paulovieira/pg-lab/160726-plpgsql/readme.md

 However if the id is not given (which means we are creating new data) and if some column is missing in the input object, then the default value for that property will be used (as defined in the 3rd argument to `coalesce`).
 If there is no default value, null will be used.
 If the table has default values in its definition, they are not applied because we explicitely listing all the columns in 'insert'.
 This means we might have to use explicitely 3 arguments to `coalesce` (the 3rd being the default value from the table definition).

-### 3.2 - static query, create or update many rows
+### 3.2 - create or update many rows, static query

 This is the general case for 2.2.
 - data can be created OR updated